coughlo93/PFDA_Project/README.md

 1. **Jupyter Notebook**:

    - Contains the Python code used for data analysis and visualization.
-   - Steps include data cleaning, exploratory data analysis (EDA), and statistical summarization.
+   - Steps include data cleaning, exploratory data analysis (EDA), and statistical summarisation.

 2. **Dataset**: